mateuszwu/ruby-multitool/README.md

 Note: if you want to revert fold operations you can use the following command:
 > command title: `Unfold All`

-### Hash Key Converter
+### Convert Hash Keys

-Converts hash key-value pair under the cursor.
+Converts hash key under the cursor.
->command name: `ruby-multitool.convertSingleKey`
+>command name: `ruby-multitool.convertSingleHashKey`
 >
->command title: `Ruby Multitool: Convert Single Key`
+>command title: `Ruby Multitool: Convert Single Hash Key`

-Selects the entire hash object and converts all of its key-value pairs.
+Selects the entire hash object and converts all of its keys.
->command name: `ruby-multitool.convertAllKeys`
+>command name: `ruby-multitool.convertAllHashKeys`
 >
->command title: `Ruby Multitool: Convert All Keys`
+>command title: `Ruby Multitool: Convert All Hash Keys`

 ### Invert Selection Direction